nicolaiolsen/XLGearBanker/README.md

 ### Assign sets to storage chest

 To assign items to a chest simply open up the chest you want to assign to and use the slash_command "/xlgb_assign setNumber".
 This will assign the items from the set to the opened chest up to the total chest size number of items assigned.
+When adding/removing items to/from a gearSet the assigned items stored in the storage chest will also automatically update.
 **Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*
-*For now when you assign a set to a chest, only the current items in the set will be assigned to the chest.
-This means if you add new items to the set after you assigned a set to a chest, you'd have to resassign (unassign -> assign) the set again.*

 Example:
 /xlgb_assign 4

-### Unassign sets from storage chest
+### Unassign sets from/reset storage chest

 If you want to remove (or reassign) a set from sets assigned to a chest, you'd open the chest you want to unassign the set from (similar to assigning sets) and use the slash_command "/xlgb_unassign setNumber".
 This way the items in the set will be unassigned (unless they also appear in another set).
+If you want to fully reset a chest (i.e. unassign all sets and items from the chest) you could also use the slash_command "/xlgb_clearassigned" which will reset the currently opened chest.
 **Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*

-Example:
+Examples:
 /xlgb_unassign 4
+/xlgb_clearassigned

 ### Print assigned sets and number of items